Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Discussion: the relevance of mixed mobility sinks strength to dislocation loop evolution modeling

 \section{Discussion: the relevance of mixed mobility sinks strength to dislocation loop evolution modeling}

-Dislocation loops are complex objects whose mobilities are driven by the singular character of the stress field they wear.
-This is also the physical origin of the rotation energies \cite{Okita} (that we have taken here as black box parameter) as the rotation phenomenon shares some similarities with cross-slip, but with specific attempt frequencies and activation energies due to the closed chain nature of loops \cite{Dudarev}.
-A consequence of this is that the rotation probability of a loop may not always bear a simple parameterization with a fixed rotation energy that only depends on its size: it may also depend on the elastic fields that surrounds it.
-By construction, in cluster dynamics we can only hope to treat these types of spatial effects in a very indirect way and this would be at the cost of quite heavy modifications of the original formalism.
+Aiming at providing general CSS expressions, the rotation energies of clusters' Burgers vector were taken here as generic "black box" parameters.
+From a physical point of view, the Burgers vector rotation phenomenon in a crowdion-bundle seems to originate from the rearrangements individual crowdions, but the confirmation of this mechanism is limited in MD to the small clusters \cite{Osetsky2000,Gao}, and little is known about its specific attempt frequencies and related entropic contributions.
+Even more problematically, the elastic interactions between the cluster and other sources from the medium should also play a role.
+Elastic models \cite{Wolfer,Okita} show that, when exposed to the elastic field of a dislocation, the loops' habit planes tend to rotate (which is different from the thermally activated rotation of the Burgers vector) to minimise elastic energy thus loosing their pure edge orientation \cite{Bako}.
+This primarily plays a role in the decoration of dislocation lines by elastically trapped loops atmospheres \cite{Wen}, but it is also important at the loop's scale since it results in a misalignment of the loops' normal with the Burgers vector.
+A consequence of this is that the Burgers vector's rotation probability may not always bear a simple parameterisation with fixed rotation energy that only depends on its size: it may also depend on the surrounding elastic fields, which could lower the Burgers vector's rotation energies \cite{Wen}.
+By construction, with a mean-field method like cluster dynamics, we can only hope to treat these types of spatial effects in a very indirect way and this would be at the cost of quite heavy modifications of the original formalism.